eeee386/Thesis/CraftingInterpreters/log.md

 # Log
 ## First steps
 - Realizing Haskell has Lazy IO, which is not the best, if you want to create a strict imperative OOPL (tried System.IO.Strict, and Control.Deepseq)
-  - Solution: flush input by hand, so that is won't hold on to it.
+  - Solution: flush input by hand, so that it won't hold on to it.
 (Lazy IO buffers all values, till it is absolutely needed)
+  - Lists and String (which are character lists) are one-way linked lists which could have serious performance issues, changing to Sequence and Text
+    - Talk about Sequences and finger trees
+    - Why not Vectors (mutability)
+    - Why did I use strict instead of lazy -> again perfonrmace issues (list concatenation, backwards traversal, indexing... etc)
+- Parser Types and Recursive Descent Parser
+- Error Handling